Azure/azure-powershell/src/Sql/Sql/help/Restore-AzSqlDatabase.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -HAReplicaCount
-The high availability replica count to associate with the Azure Sql Database.
+The HA Replica Count used to store backups for the SQL Database.

 ```yaml
 Type: System.Int32